< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-On November 4, 1986, Democratic Congressman Brock Adams (b.
-1927) wins election as U.S. Senator over incumbent Republican Slade Gorton (b.
+On November 4, 1986, Democratic Congressman Brock Adams (1927-2004) wins election as U.S. Senator over incumbent Republican Slade Gorton (b.
 1928).
 Democrats take control of the U.S. Senate from the Republicans and retain control over the U.S. House of Representatives.
 The state legislature remains in Democratic hands.
 In Seattle, voters toss out a "city of refuge" city council measure in a rejection of municipal involvement in foreign policy.

 Gorton had served one six-year term in the Senate and Adams had been a Congressman for 12 years.
 In conceding victory to Adams, Gorton vowed not to seek elective office again.
 A centerpiece of Adams' campaign was a Reagan Administration proposal to establish a nuclear waste disposal facility at Hanford in Eastern Washington, which Gorton supported.